BenjaminAlbrecht84/Diamond_XXL/README.rst

 -exe               Path to DIAMOND binary file.
 -d                 Path to DIAMOND database file.
 -q                 Path to query input file in FASTA or FASTQ format.
--a                 Path to output folder.
+-o                 Path to output folder.
 -p         max     Number of CPU threads.
 -l         1000    Length of the shredded reads.
 -s         30      Minimum sumScore to keep a run of matches.